 This section presents an overview of image anomalies in ACS images.
 Additional information is available in HLA ISR 08-01 and ACS ISR 2016-06.
-Examples of scattered light anomalies characterized in ACS ISR 2016-06 may be viewed using the dragon’s breath and guidestars interactive web tools.
+Examples of scattered-light anomalies characterized in ACS ISR 2016-06 may be viewed using the dragon’s breath and guidestars interactive web tools on the ACS website.

 4.5.1 Dust Motes

-Several circular patterns consisting of a dark ring with a bright center, are visible in the ACS flat fields, with typical diameters of ~30 pixels on HRC and ~100 pixels on WFC.
+Several circular artifacts consisting of a dark ring with a bright center, are visible in the ACS flat fields, with typical diameters of ~30 pixels on HRC and ~100 pixels on WFC.
 These artifacts are shadows of dust on the CCD windows and are weaker on the f/25 WFC than on the f/68 HRC.
-The motes can be seen in WFC and HRC flats in Figure 4.20 and Figure 4.21.

 Larger motes are sometimes present due to dust and blemishes on several ACS filters, including F606W, POL0V, and POL60V.
 Because the filters are located farther from the detector windows in a converging light beam, imperfections on the filters produce an out-of-focus image at the detector, where typical mote diameters are about 350–400 pixels on the WFC and about 250–300 pixels on the HRC.
 One of these large motes can be seen on chip 2 of the WFC F606W flat in Figure 4.20.

-Until April 2004, the positioning accuracy of the filter wheels has been within ±1 motor steps of the nominal position.
+Until April 2004, the positioning accuracy of the filter wheels has been within ±1 motor step of the nominal position.
 This delta corresponds to a distance on the detectors of ~18 HRC pixels and ~20 WFC pixels.
 Features with sharp transmission gradients at the filter wheels cause a corresponding flat-field instability, where errors are 1%−3% for a few pixels near the blemishes.
-If the filter wheel lands in a different place the dust mote will move.
+If the filter wheel lands in a different place the dust mote will move relative to the detector pixels.
 Blemish mis-registration is an error in the pixel-to-pixel high frequency component of the flat fields and is not related to the low-frequency L-flat correction, which has been applied for all standard and polarizing filters.
 For details on the L-flat correction, see Section 4.4.2.

 This problem was recognized and addressed before launch by a laboratory calibration campaign to obtain flat fields at the nominal position and at plus and minus one step for the F606W + CLEAR on the WFC and for the two POLV filters in combination with the highest priority F475W, F606W, and F775W filters on both HRC and WFC.
 Since the resolver position uniquely determines the filter wheel step, the ACS pipeline data processing has been enhanced to automatically apply the proper flat for the wheel step position.
 The keyword